FabianHardt/k3d-bootstrap-cluster/docs/showcases/keycloak.md

 ## Precondition

-Cluster has to be deployed with the *NGINX Ingress Controller* and the *HTTPBin example*.
+Cluster has to be deployed with the *NGINX Ingress Controller* and the *Vault example*.

 ### DNS preparation